Google Mobile Services

-Google Mobile Services (GMS) is a collection of proprietary applications and application programming interfaces (APIs) services from Google that are typically pre-installed on the majority of Android devices, such as smartphones, tablets, and smart TVs.
+Google Mobile Services (GMS) is a collection of proprietary applications and application programming interfaces (APIs) services from Google that are typically pre-installed on most Android devices, such as smartphones, tablets, and smart TVs.
 GMS is not a part of the Android Open Source Project (AOSP), which means an Android manufacturer needs to obtain a license from Google in order to legally pre-install GMS on an Android device.
 This license is provided by Google without any licensing fees except in the EU.

 Core applications

 The following are core applications that are part of Google Mobile Services: